meta-434/capstone-one-server/README.md

-# Express Boilerplate!
+# Pomodoro Server

-This is a boilerplate project used for starting new projects!
+This is the server for the Pomodoro App client, found here `https://github.com/meta-434/capstone-one-client`

 ## Set up